cyruscyliu/cyruscyliu.github.io/content/posts/2023-10-11-literature-review.md

-# Daily Reading and Literature Review/Related Work

-## Conferences and Topics
+# Where to find related works?

+# I don't know any related work

+That's impossible.

+## I know one related work and would like to find more

+Find other papers that this related work cites or papers that cite this related work.
+For any other paper, repeat the process until we find all related ones.

+## I have a full list of related works

+I prefer to reflect historically and logically on the relevant research so that our paper can be seen as part of the historical and logical development of the technology.

+## There are just too many papers

-For daily reading, I plan to focus on the security big-4s as I guess there are 1,000+ papers/year accepted by them when I am writing this post, apprantly more including Sys/SE/PL/Arch confs.
+For daily reading, I plan to focus on the security big-4s as I guess there are 1,000+ papers/year accepted by them when I am writing this post, apprantly more including Sys/SE/PL/Arch conferences.
 Additionally, I have to narrow down the topics I should follow.
 Just no one can know every paper.

-## Searching Keywords

 ### Google Scholar